-As a designer on the Absolut Electrik launch event in Los Angeles, I helped develop client decks, styling, and overall creative development.
-Created renderings, graphic packages, and worked with vendors to deliver a highly-stimulating event to consumers.
+Worked on a team of designers for the Absolut Electrik launch event in Los Angeles.
+I helped develop client decks, styling, and overall creative development as well as created renderings, graphic packages, and worked with vendors to deliver a highly-stimulating event to consumers.

 Our directive of the college was to create a new Art & Design building on our school’s campus.
 This building was to be used by all design majors.
 The question we asked was: how have we been limited in our design education by the physical environment?